mattermost/mattermost-developer-documentation/site/content/integrate/marketplace-submissions/_index.md

 ## Submit your contribution for the in-product Marketplace

 There are additional functional, technical, and security requirements for apps and plugins to be considered for the in-product Marketplace.
-These requirements are documented in the {{<newtabref title="mattermost-marketplace issue template" href="https://github.com/mattermost/mattermost-marketplace/blob/master/.github/ISSUE_TEMPLATE/add_plugin.md">}}.
+The additional requirements are documented here: [Community plugins in the Marketplace]({{<ref "/integrate/plugins/community-plugin-marketplace">}}).
 You can check off these items when you submit your contributions by opening an {{<newtabref title="issue in our in-product Marketplace repository" href="https://github.com/mattermost/mattermost-marketplace/issues/new?assignees=hanzei&labels=Plugin%2FNew&template=add_plugin.md&title=Add+%24REPOSITORY_NAME+to+Marketplace">}}.

 ## Security issues